Lake George (New York): Millionaires' Row

 Millionaires' Row is the nickname of a stretch of Bolton Road (now Lake Shore Drive) on the west side of the lake where millionaires built mansions or resided during the summer months.
 Such notables as Spencer Trask, Katrina Trask, Edward M. Shepard, George Foster Peabody, Harold Pitcairn, Russell Cornell Leffingwell, Georgia O'Keeffe, Alfred Stieglitz, Marcella Sembrich, Charles Evans Hughes, Harry Kendall Thaw, Adolph Ochs, Louise Homer and Sidney Homer built or resided in palatial summer homes along Millionaires' Row.
 Although sometimes called "cottages" by their owners, these grand houses typically had dozens of bedrooms and more than 20000 sqft of floor space.

 Millionaire's Row differed markedly from the more rustic summer "camps" built by other wealthy Adirondack summer residents such as William West Durant and John D. Rockefeller.
 Unlike the log and timber structures at the camps, the houses of Millionaire's Row were built of stone and masonry in the Tudor Revival, Georgian Revival and Italianate styles.

 Unlike their contemporaries in Newport and the Hamptons, which were built on tiny pieces of land, the cottages of Millionaires' Row were mansions in the true sense of the word.
 They were often built on hundreds of acres of pristine lakeside wilderness.

 With the changing economic climate and the introduction of income tax, the mansions of Millionaires' Row became less sustainable by the 1930s.
 By the 1950s, with the advent of affordable auto and air travel, Lake George became more attractive to the growing middle class and less so to the "jet set".
 Most of the mansions of Millionaires' Row were torn down or turned into hotels and restaurants.
 Among the surviving mansions are Evelley, Halcyon, Sun Castle (Erlowest), Oak Lawn, Wikiosco, Green Harbour, Homeland, Cramer Point, Depe Dene, Cannon Point, Hermstone, Mohican Point, Villa Marie Antoinette's gatehouse, Three Brothers Island, Nirvana, and Wapanak.

+Notable residents

+Georgia O'Keeffe - A renowned Artist known all over the world.
+She resided in Lake George with her husband Alfred Stieglitz.
+After Stieglitz' death in 1946, she buried his ashes in Lake George and resided in their family home until it was sold.

+Rachael Ray - A celebrity cook, television host, and business owner, who grew up in Lake George her entire life.
+Ray worked in many different restaurants in Lake George through her teen years and also graduated from Lake George High School in 1986.
+Ray then mostly resided in Lake Luzerne, about 10 miles from Lake George until this day.